XiekangZhang/everything_about_java/JPA_Tutorial/README.md

 - An entity in JPA represents a table stored in a database.
 Every instance of an entity represents a row in the table.
 - @UniqueConstraint vs @Column(unique = true)

+## JPA Entities and the Serializable Interface
+- Object serialization is the process of converting Java objects into byte streams.
+We can then transfer these byte streams over the wire or store them in persistent memory.
+- Deserialization is the reverse process, where we take byte streams and convert them back into Java objects.

+# Entity Relationships